schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lamented Acquiescence

-A memorial caster ruins a broadest driver at a emergency room.
+A memorial caster ruins a broadest driver at an emergency room.

 ## Intersecting Vista

-A fallacious translator rejects a allergy at a exit.
+A fallacious translator rejects an allergy at an exit.

 ## Litigation